George Mackay Brown: Later life and death

 Shortly afterwards, Brown was diagnosed with bowel cancer, which required two major operations in 1990 and a lengthy stay in Foresterhill Hospital, Aberdeen.
 In his final years Brown wrote two more novels, Vinland and Beside the Ocean of Time.
 Vinland, which won Brown a £1,000 award from the Scottish Arts Council, traces the life of Ranald Sigmundson, a fictional character from the Viking era.
 Beside the Ocean of Time covers over 800 years of Orkney history through the dreams of an Orkney schoolboy.
 It meditates on the nature of time.
-It won the Saltire Scottish Book of the Year Award for 1994 and was listed for the Booker prize for fiction, which caused Brown acute anxiety.
+It won the Saltire Scottish Book of the Year Award for 1994 and was listed for the Booker Prize for Fiction, which caused Brown acute anxiety.

-During his last years Brown remained in his home, cared for by a network of friends, including Surinder Punjya (later principal of The Nesbitt Centre, Hong Kong), Gunnie Moberg, and Renée Simm.
+During his last years Brown remained in his home, cared for by a network of friends, including Surinder Punjya (later principal of the Nesbitt Centre, Hong Kong), Gunnie Moberg, and Renée Simm.
 He continued working, writing the poems of Following a Lark and preparing the book for publication.
 The first copies were delivered to his home on the day he died, 13 April 1996, after a short illness.
-He was buried on 16 April, the feast day of Saint Magnus, with a funeral service at the Church of Scotland's St Magnus Cathedral, presided over by Father Mario Conti, Father Michael Spencer, and his later biographer Ron Ferguson.
-Peter Maxwell Davies played Farewell to Stromness.
+He was buried on 16 April, the feast day of Saint Magnus, with a funeral service at Kirkwall's St Magnus Cathedral, presided over by Father Mario Conti, Father Michael Spencer, and his later biographer Ron Ferguson.
+Peter Maxwell Davies played "Farewell to Stromness".
 His gravestone quotes the last two lines of his 1996 poem, "A work for poets":